stmuk/rakudo-packages/README.md

 * Updated frequently by nine, a rakudo core developer

-* Seperate OpenSUSE RPMs available for rakudo, nqp and moarvm
+* Separate OpenSUSE RPMs available for rakudo, nqp and moarvm

 * perl6-Inline-Perl5 is also available